 Reformat and rearrange code

-GoLand lets you reformat your code according to the requirements you've specified in the Code Style settings.
-However, if you use EditorConfig in your project, options specified in the
+GoLand lets you reformat your code according to the requirements you've specified in your current code style scheme or the .editorconfig file.
+If anything is not defined in

 You can reformat a part of code, the whole file, group of files, a directory, and a module.
 You can also exclude part of code or some files from the reformatting.

 Reformat a code fragment